 Enjoy a 50% discount for a basic plan in Bluehost at a cost that starts at $3.95 (Php 175+) only per month!
 Are you excited yet?
 Because I am for you!

 - They are user-friendly AND beginner-friendly.
 Their interface is perfect and clear.
-Additionally, they have a large and easy-to-understand knowledge base full of resources that can answer any question that you may have.
+Additionally, they have a large and easy-to-understand knowledge base full of resources that can answer any question that you may have especially when you’re first learning how to start a travel blog.
 Otherwise…

 - They have amazing customer service.
 You can just ask them anything and they will do their very best to assist you – ASAP.
 In fact, they are the most responsive team that I have ever encountered.
 They have a ’24/7 Live Chat’ feature too and I NEVER had to wait for too long.

-To start with Bluehost, simply follow the steps in the expandable section below.
+To get started with Bluehost, simply follow the steps in the following expandable section.
+(To open/view, click the ‘+’ symbol below).

 #2.
-Pick the best plan for you!
-Bluehost offers Shared Web osting as one of their basic features and they have four (4) plans for this.
+Pick the best plan as you learn how to start a travel blog!
+Bluehost offers Shared Web Hosting as one of their basic features and they have four (4) plans for this.
 Depending on your needs, you can pick:

 - Plus – a great plan if you want to run multiple websites; this already includes great starter features like FREE SSL certificate, unlimited storage, and others which will greatly improve your site’s security and performance